How to set up a personal budget plan

 Not sure how to begin saving money?
 Well, try starting small.
 Try putting a little money aside each month into a money jar or cutting back on every day costs.
 These are practical steps you can do to kick start the habit.

-You might like to open a savings account if you don’t already have one.
 With Suncorp’s Everyday Options Account, you’ll be able to open up to 9 different sub-accounts and call them anything you want according to your needs.
 As you test the waters and find small success, try setting aside a bit more on a regular basis.
 Having a separate savings account can ensure you don’t confuse the money you set aside for savings with other money for everyday spending.
+Plus, we’ve removed account keeping fees on all Suncorp personal and business deposit accounts – forever!

 When payday arrives, it might be a good idea to set up regular, automated transfers into your savings account.
 This can be useful because you don’t have to manually transfer money between accounts – once it’s set up, you just need to monitor it.
 You’ll need to have a good handle on your numbers by figuring out how much you’ll need to budget for each month.